lavendarqueen/ORM-eCommerce-Back-End/README.md

 ## Installation

-Please watch the above walk-through video, which will demonstrate the installation and usage instructions:
+Please watch the above walk-through video, which will demonstrate installation and usage of the application.

 The user can create a new database by opening the schema.sql file and entering the new database name in lines 2 and 5 using the convention: databasename_db.